Stockpile volume calculation with photogrammetry

-Of the biggest 40 mining companies announced in PWC’s mining report, nearly half of them use either our photogrammetry software (Pix4Dmapper) or our construction mapping software (Pix4Dbim) for stockpile measurement and volume comparison as part of their mining workflow.
+Of the biggest 40 mining companies announced in PWC’s mining report, nearly half of them use Pix4Dmapper photogrammetry software for stockpile measurement and volume comparison as part of their mining workflow.

 Calculating and managing stockpile inventory, that is, finding a solution for accurate volume measurement and easy inventory management, is one of the biggest challenges in the mining industry.